Latest

 Foundation

-Last month, we arrived early for the Miners Project annual meeting, just in time ahead of a storm that was also arriving in Wrexham, and was getting some lunch in at their bustling and popular cafeteria.
+Back in October, we arrived early for the Miners Project annual meeting, just in time ahead of a storm that was also arriving in Wrexham, and was getting some lunch in at their bustling and popular cafeteria.

 We sat down and met with Fred Fox who was kind enough to share his table with us over his lunch.